 · Tenth: Do not covet (6:18).

-(Proverbs - Baker Commentary on the Old Testament Wisdom and Psalms.
-KL 81).
+(Proverbs - Baker Commentary on the Old Testament Wisdom and Psalms, KL 81).

 Granted, Tripp does make a point to use the Law and parental laws to show how corrupt a sinner the child is, in order to teach the child how to repent of his or he sin.
-There is mention of Jesus’ forgiveness for sins but I contend such a mention pales in comparison to the authoritarian themes of law, control, disobedience, and disciplinary punishment.
+There is mention of Jesus’ forgiveness for sins but I contend such a mention pales in comparison to the predominance of authoritarian themes of law, control, disobedience, and disciplinary punishment.

 Why the emphasis on authority?